micmejia/bible-dump/NKJV/Matthew/Matt 24.md

 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.

 ###### 31
-And He will send His angels with a great sound of a trumpet, and they will gather together His [^d]elect from the four winds, from one end of heaven to the other. ## The Parable of the Fig Tree
+And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other. ## The Parable of the Fig Tree

 ###### 32
 "Now learn this parable from the fig tree: When its branch has already become tender and puts forth leaves, you know that summer _is_ near.

 ###### 33
-So you also, when you see all these things, know that [^e]it is near--at the doors!
+So you also, when you see all these things, know that it is near--at the doors!

 ###### 34
 Assuredly, I say to you, this generation will by no means pass away till all these things take place.